BPCL advances Brazil SEAP-I project after FPSO contract signing

 AI Summary

 Bharat Petroleum Corporation Limited announced the superannuation of Shri Manoj K., Executive Director, Biofuels & Major Projects (E&P), effective May 31, 2026.
-The disclosure was made to the exchanges under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The disclosure was submitted to BSE Ltd. and National Stock Exchange of India Ltd. in compliance with Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 powered bylight_fuzz_icon